NoktDraz/WoW-Calcomizer/README.md

 - [Windows](https://drive.google.com/drive/folders/109xU9TQkS8fR0R_uQzyACKujdgdFMw99?usp=drive_link)

-- Linux/macOS - Coming soon
+- MacOS (Coming some day, hopefully...)

-(You can skip the **'JRE'** folder if you already have an up to date installation of Java on your computer)
+(You can skip downloading the **'JRE'** folder if you already have an up to date installation of Java on your computer)

-### Tips
+### Features

+- Create custom talents and talent trees, add notes for other changes

+- Ideas can easily be shared by adding to or uploading folders from the **'Custom Sets'** directory

+- Explore possible builds with the Talent Calculator

-- Talents/notes can be moved around on the same tree/page.
+- Talents and Notes can be moved around on the same tree/container.
 (Drag and drop)

-- Customization sets can be shared by adding to or uploading folders from the **'Custom Sets'** folder

 ### Donate